 - Chewing gum

-If none of these remedies help, you might find jaw pain relief with over the counter pain relievers or pain-relief creams.
-If you still have pain after trying all of these things, or if your pain is severe, let our team at Prescott Dentistry know right away and we will get you in for an emergency appointment.
-In the meantime, stay healthy and safe and we look forward to seeing you for routine, preventative appointments soon.
+If none of these remedies help, you might find jaw pain relief with over-the-counter pain relievers or pain-relief creams.
+If your jaw pain in Prescott Arizona is severe, call the team at Prescott Dentistry right away and we will get you in for an emergency appointment.
+In the meantime, stay healthy and safe and we look forward to seeing you at your next preventative appointment.